Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 typically treating it as if it did not exist.
-For many soil properties, short range, local variation in soil properties that cannot be explained by either the deterministic or stochastic components of the universal model of soil variation can often approach, or even exceed, 30–40% of the total observed range of variation in any given soil property.
+For many soil properties, short range, local variation in soil properties that cannot be explained by either the deterministic or stochastic components of the universal model of soil variation can often approach, or even exceed, a significant proportion (e.g. 30–40%) of the total observed range of variation in any given soil property.
 Such variation is simply not mappable but it exists and should be identified and quantified.
 We do our users and clients a disservice when we fail to